writethedocspodcast/writethedocspodcast.github.io/pages/recommended-podcasts.md

 permalink: /recommended-podcasts/
 ---

-Here are some other recommended podcasts:
+Here are some other podcasts focused on tech-comm:

 {% for item in site.data.recommended_podcasts.podcasts %}